|Kadmon / Allerseelen|

 I remember Gadamer once saying that he believed that it was nature's ability - its aesthetic ability - to disrupt our most deeply held convictions and beliefs - that made the understanding and unification of nature and art through dialectic a spiritual exercise (Gadamer was influenced by Plato and Hegel alike).
 Reading a natural semiotic, then, this occurs in a sort of environmental "saturation."
 While in Germany that stuck with me mostly through a cultural lens of course, but the romantic notion of it is something that I've kept since.
 Reading or encountering a natural semiotic, that is, nature as semiotic, is as much a spiritual exercise as it is an aesthetic one.
 And vice versa.

-Thus, here I am along the "Philosopher's Path."
-A far off land and time, but the fixation and immersion, the natural love for, the world of nature remains the same.
+[UPDATE: During the summer of 2017 I re-visited Europe, and in addition to Netherlands, Italy, and elsewhere, I revisited the "Philosopher's Path" in Heidelberg.
+Twenty some years later.
+Who would have known.
+A far off land and time, but the fixation and immersion, the natural love for, the world of nature remains the same.]